Mohamed-Twfik/Friend-Nexus/Docs/Details.md

 - Customizable Themes and Emojis: Personalize your messaging experience with a range of themes and emojis, adding a touch of fun and expressiveness to your conversations.

-## Name Suggesions:

-- Chat Linker
-- Friend Nexus
-- Social Weave
-- Circle Connect
-- Inter Connectify
-- Link Blend
-- Cohesion Chat
-- Kinetic Chat

 ## Conclusion:

-With FriendNexus, stay connected with your friends like never before.
-Join the community today and experience social messaging redefined.
+**With FriendNexus, stay connected with your friends like never before.
+Join the community today and experience social messaging redefined.**

 # Social Media App:
 ## Updated Features: